n0sn3b/enviro-monitor/README.md

-This is a fork ofrthe enviro-monitor python script from roscoe81 Goal is to simplify for the use with only the Enviro+ hat on a pi zero W and add a built-in web visualization capability.
+This is a fork of the enviro-monitor python script from roscoe81 Goal is to simplify for the use with only the Enviro+ hat on a pi zero W and add a built-in web visualization capability.